pacostas/kube-service-bindings-examples/README.md

 1. Switch to Administrator view
 1. Upper left sidebar
 1. Click on Builds dropdown menu -> Builds
-1. By clicking on the build that is on running state, you are ale to see the logs of the build.
+1. By clicking on the build that is in running state, you are able to see the logs of the build.

 ![steps of building build config](./readme-assets/build_config_logs.png)